kubeshop/monokle/README.md

 Welcome to Monokle - your friendly desktop UI for managing k8s manifests!

+Check out our [Features Document](./docs/features.md) or watch our demo video.

 [Hello Monokle Video]

-## Features

-Check out our feature list under docs.
-[Features](./docs/features.md)

 ## Getting Started

 Either download an (as of yet unsigned) installer from [releases](https://github.com/kubeshop/monokle/releases) or clone/build as described below!

-- Check out the [monokle.io website](https://monokle.io) for introductory material and videos.
 - Read the [introductory blog-post](https://medium.com/kubeshop-i/hello-monokle) to get a quick intro and overview
-- Ask question, report bugs, suggest features, join our discussions [here on GitHub](https://github.com/kubeshop/monokle/discussions)
+- Ask questions, report bugs, suggest features, join our discussions [here on GitHub](https://github.com/kubeshop/monokle/discussions)
-- See "Getting Involved" below on how to get started with contributions
+- See "Getting Involved" below on how to get involved!

 ## Building